shbatm/MMM-RTSPStream/README.md

 // Grab the first frame from a stream and save as thumb.jpg ffmpeg -i {RTSP_SOURCE} -ss 00:00:01.500 -f image2 -vframes 1 thumb.png
 ```

+## Getting Help

+**Important:** This module is maintained on a best-effort basis without dedicated support.
+When seeking help:

+1. **Search existing issues** first - your problem may already be documented
+2. **Check the [MagicMirror² Forum](https://forum.magicmirror.builders)** for community discussions
+3. **When opening an issue**, include:
+   - Your complete module configuration
+   - Relevant error logs from both console and browser DevTools (`Ctrl+Shift+I`)
+   - Your system information (OS, MagicMirror version, etc.)
+4. **Be prepared to troubleshoot independently** - responses are not guaranteed

+For the best experience, consider using modern alternatives like WebRTC-based solutions for new installations.

 ## Contributing